mediacloud/story-indexer/doc/metadata.md

 A dump of metadata extracted by `mcmetadata.extract` (all names identical).
 Only the fields used by story-indexer are included here.
-See github.com/mediacloud/metadata-lib (XXX make into link?) for details.
+See github.com/mediacloud/metadata-lib for details.

-Elasticsearch field names are (XXX all?) based on these names.
+Elasticsearch field names map (almost) EXACTLY to these fields!

 ##### url (str)